Cobb County weather forecast for Friday September 9

-The National Weather Service forecasts a chance of showers in the morning here in Cobb County on Friday September 9, with a high in the upper 70s.
-There is also a chance of afternoon thunderstorms.
+The National Weather Service forecasts mostly cloudy skies here in Cobb County on Friday September 9 with a chance of showers this morning, then showers likely with a slight chance of thunderstorms this afternoon.

-Showers with a slight chance of thunderstorms in the evening, then showers likely after midnight.
+Tonight there is a slight chance of thunderstorms.
+Showers, mainly in the evening.
 Near steady temperature in the upper 60s.
-East winds 5 to 10 mph with gusts up to 25 mph.
-Chance of rain 80 percent.
+East winds 10 to 15 mph.
+Chance of rain 90 percent.

 What does the extended forecast have in store?